General information and tips for prospective fellowship applicants

 • Students of Hispanic descent will be given priority

-• Applicants must submit a photo/video release form, a student profile including a professional head-shot photo, updated resume, transcripts, and any other official documentation as required by the scholarship sponsor.
+• Applicants must submit a photo/video release form, a student profile including a professional headshot photo, updated resume, transcripts, and any other official documentation as required by the scholarship sponsor.

-• Award amount- $5,000, application generally due mid April
+• Award amount- $5,000, application generally due mid-April

 • Junior or senior undergraduates